Librarika/manual/docs/users.md

 To set permissions, please follow the below steps:

 * Click on `Permissions` link from the users section.
-* A change permissions form will appear like below.
+* A form will be appeared like below.

 	![Users change permissions page](img/users-change-permissions-page.png)